markhoney/mark.honeychurch.org/docs/blog/code/jest/index.md

   - Jest
 ---

 I was talking with a friend today online, and he mentioned my love of pubs.
-This was actually a typo, as he was aiming to be sarcastic about my love of puns:
+This was actually a typo, as he was aiming to be sarcastic about my lack of love for puns:

 <!-- more -->